vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/fips/Get-VCFFipsMode.md

 ## Synopsis

-Returns the status for FIPS mode.
+Retrieves the status for FIPS mode.

 ## Syntax